lphan/ML-Practices/README.md

 # ML-Practices

-### Notices:
+Loop_of_the_path_to_DataScience_and_MachineLearning:
+	1. Study/ review the theories in Machine Learning from different Sources
+	2. Implement/ improve the algorithm using Python3 and its frameworks
-> Data Sources: public sources (scikit-learn, UCI, Kaggle) for the purpose of study and practice Machine Learning.
+	3. Analyse the data from public sources (scikit-learn, UCI, Kaggle)
+	4. Integrate the implementation into the package Starts

-Status: On-going updated
+Status of the analysed data packages: On-going updated

 > 1_USGS: analyse Pesticide Use in Agriculture.
 Which compounds are used most frequently in the United States?